 But each time – once in 2003, and then again in 2011 – it has been resurrected by caring owners who have spruced it up, improved the technology and found a market for the beloved drive-in tradition.
 Ocala patrons tune in to a local FM radio station for clear movie sound.

 And a newcomer to Florida's drive-in scene offers a new take on an old experience – and hope that the tradition might stay alive for future generations.
-The Dezer Collection Museum, newly opened in spring 2012, features an indoor drive-in theater that comes equipped with vintage model cars parked in front of the screen, and drive-in speakers installed outside the cars.
+The Dezer Collection Museum, which opened in spring 2012, features an indoor drive-in theater that comes equipped with vintage model cars parked in front of the screen, and drive-in speakers installed outside the cars.